Corporate tax preparation is a pain but every corporation in Canada has to do it, even if it doesn’t owe any tax that year!

 Better Bookkeeping, Easier Corporate Tax Return Preparation

-At Achen Henderson, we oversee our clients’ bookkeeping as part of our service packages so we know it’s being done correctly.
-This makes tax time easier for us and for the corporations we serve because we don’t have to spend time repairing incorrect record keeping.
-Further, we already have most, if not all, of the required information so we don’t need to ask our clients a ton of questions, which limits the amount of time they need to spend running around looking for information.
+At Achen Henderson, we will also oversee your bookkeeping so we know it’s being done correctly.
+This makes tax time easier for us and for you because we don’t have to spend time repairing incorrect record keeping.
+Further, we already have most, if not all, of the required information so we don’t need to ask you a ton of questions, which limits the amount of time you need to spend running around looking for information.